 Citrus Advisory System

 Colletotrichum acutatum is a fungus that infects flowers on all species of citrus and causes postbloom fruit drop (PFD).
 Severity on a given cultivar varies according to the time of bloom in relation to rainfall because spores produced on the blooms, leaves, buttons, and twigs splash onto other flowers to spread the disease.
-Preventative fungicides must be applied during bloom, but the number of fungicides available and the number of applications for each fungicide are limited, so timing of sprays is critical, especially with prolonged bloom periods.
+Preventive fungicides must be applied during bloom, but the number of fungicides available and the number of applications for each fungicide are limited, so timing of sprays is critical, especially with prolonged bloom periods.
 The Citrus Advisory System uses real-time weather data from FAWN to determine if risk conditions for PFD are low, moderate, or high and gives specific fungicide spray recommendations according to the disease risk conditions.
-The user may set up an e-mail alert to be sent when an infection event has occurred to alert the user to check the model for the risk at their site.
+The user may set up an email alert to be sent when an infection event has occurred to alert the user to check the model for the risk at their site.

 Ask IFAS/Electronic Data Information Source (EDIS)

 The University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) has an extensive collection of informative documents available to print or view online.
 All documents are free to view and print.
 As of 2021, the public site is newly rebranded Ask IFAS but can still be referred to as the Electronic Data Information Source, or EDIS for short.
-The documents available cover a wide range of topics, including commercial agriculture, urban horticulture, consumer sciences, and youth programs, and they are written for a general audience.
+The documents available cover a wide range of topics, including commercial agriculture, urban horticulture, consumer sciences, and youth programs, and many of them are written for a general audience.

-For EDIS inquiries, you can contact any UF/IFAS Extension Office for assistance, or see the EDIS FAQ page for contact information for the EDIS production and editing staff: https://edis.ifas.ufl.edu/faq/index.html.
+For EDIS inquiries, you can contact any UF/IFAS Extension office for assistance, or see the EDIS FAQ page for contact information for the EDIS production and editing staff: https://ics.ifas.ufl.edu/our-services/publication-editing-edis/.

 UF/IFAS Extension Citrus Agents